Wooden Buttons

 The Australasian Sketcher with Pen and Pencil (Melbourne), 5th May 1886 page 71.

 Wood has been turned, carved, polish, stained, and painted.
 Designs have been burnt (pyrography), pressed, inlayed (intarsia) and formed by marquetry.
-During the Art Deco period, layers of different colours were laminated and then sliced across.
-Also wood was combined with metal in geometric forms.
+During the Art Deco period, layers of different colours were laminated and then sliced across; and wood was combined with metal in geometric forms.
 Wood has even been the base for composition buttons, where wood pulp was combined with fillers and binders then moulded.
 Of course, arts and crafts practitioners have used wood to make small quantities of buttons, both professionally and as a hobby.

 Many articles appeared in print describing ways to decorate your own wooden buttons at home.

-Sunday Times (Perth), 10th February 1935 page 3.
 The effect of the Great Depression resulted in an increase in the use of wooden buttons, both as above, and also crafted from native woods and nuts.